-Current Advanced Cardiovascular Life Support (ACLS) certification or able to obtain one within two (2) weeks of starting.
+Current Advanced Cardiovascular Life Support (ACLS) certification.
 (Must provide proof at the time of interview if already obtained)

 Position may require moderate travel for which the employee must have a valid driver's license/insured vehicle or other equivalent means of transportation for work.